International Studies (BA)

-The first semester of the third year of the programme offers you the so-called discretionary space in which you can freely choose between an international exchange, an internship, or a university minor.
+The first semester of the third year of the programme offers you the so-called elective space in which you can freely choose between an international exchange, an internship, or a university minor.
 The second semester is where you show off your practical and academic skills in the Practising International Studies (PRINS) course.
 As part of a team with fellow students, you will develop solutions for cases presented by such organisations as Unilever, Workplace Pride, the European Space Agency and the Dutch Ministry of Foreign Affairs.
 You will also complete your studies with a final 10,000-word thesis on a topic agreed upon by you and your supervisor.